brightsign/BrightAuthor-Plugins/ChromaLuma-Key-Editor/README.md

 <p>The following Plugin Message could will also render black pixels transparent:</p>
 <code>chromaLuma!top_zone!FF2000!FF8778!FF8778</code>

-<p>Conversley, this Plugin Message can be used to render white pixels transparent:</p>
+<p>Conversely, this Plugin Message can be used to render white pixels transparent:</p>
 <code>chromaLuma!top_zone!FFEBB4!FFF064!FFF064</code>

 Using a Backdrop Zone in BrightAuthor